bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-development-kit-bdk.md

 And this is in terms of features and in terms of like platforms, the library works well on desktop, works on mobile.
 Now with the refactoring of BDK 1.0 it's going to work on embedded hardware as well.
 So it's going to be no std in technical terms.
-So, yeah, the idea is basically to build something that works anywhere and can kind of do anywhere, everything.
+So, yeah, the idea is basically to build something that works anywhere and can kind of do everything.
 And yeah, in terms of the limitation that there are today, I think where it kind of starts breaking down is when you want to monitor multiple descriptors and you want to spend from all of them at the same time.

 ## Pain points

 Alekos Filini: 00:09:11

-So if you are an enterprise and you're managing multiple different clients wallets, it's fine because normally you don't want to spend funds of like different users together unless you want to do batching or but you can still do it there's an option to from the perspective of a wallet you can say add this UTXO which doesn't belong to this wallet but you can add it as an input and spend it as well.
+So if you are an enterprise and you're managing multiple different clients wallets, it's fine because normally you don't want to spend funds of like different users together unless you want to do batching or you can still do it there's an option to from the perspective of a wallet you can say add this UTXO which doesn't belong to this wallet but you can add it as an input and spend it as well.
 So you can do it but it's a bit more involved I guess.
 And yeah, any other thing where it breaks down is if you use async Rust basically because the wallet structure is not thread safe so when you use async normally you want something that can be moved around threads because you don't know which thread is going to run a specific task.
 And the BDK wallet is not thread safe, so you have to work around it and use mutex and stuff.